 “Overall, this was an excellent course.”
 (4.6 against the university-wide median of 4.2.)

-“Louise-Hélène Filion set high standards for students.” – I obtained 4,7, the university-wide median being 4,4.
+“Louise-Hélène Filion set high standards for students.” – I obtained 4.7, the university-wide median being 4.4.

-A sample ofFiv comments from students on class evaluations:
+Five examples of comments from students class evaluations are shown below:

 “Louise Helen [sic] was a great instructor for my Discussion.
 Being that French is her first language she could explain topics from the perspective of a native speaker.
 She always gave good feedback on my writing.
 We always had fun discussions in class and now I feel there are things about French culture I can better understand. … This class was a vital part of my French comprehension and Louise Helen did such a good job leading it.”